MartinFritz77/Portfolio/README.md

 </div>
 [Click here]({{ '/docs/assets/EDA_Visualisierungen_Kundenabwanderung.html' | relative_url }}) to show complete Jupyter Notebook (in German)

+### Scientific Data Analysis Projects with R
-Here, I will add in due course my scientific projects that involve cluster and correspondence analyses with R. Results are published in peer-reviewed journals and book.
-If you are interested, please have a look at my <a href="https://drive.google.com/file/d/1jgl_wEDjXhScN964V5P-iRhy7plVY5B6/view?usp=drive_link" target="_blank">list of publications</a> and my [Google Scholar](https://drive.google.com/file/d/1tu9J3zJmLvvGTz3ulWCpylqszNa8liEJ/view?usp=sharing) profile.
+Here, I will add in due course my sociological and political science projects that involve cluster and correspondence analyses with R. Results are published in peer-reviewed journals and book.
+If you are interested, please have a look at my <a href="https://drive.google.com/file/d/1tu9J3zJmLvvGTz3ulWCpylqszNa8liEJ/view?usp=sharing" target="_blank">list of publications</a> and my <a href="https://drive.google.com/file/d/1tu9J3zJmLvvGTz3ulWCpylqszNa8liEJ/view?usp=sharing" target="_blank">Google Scholar profile</a>.